Libya contact group urges Gaddafi to turn himself in

 World leaders and the rebel government-in-waiting have lost no time readying a handover of Libya's substantial foreign assets as funds will be required to bring relief to war-torn towns and develop oil reserves.

-After talks with Arab and Western allies in Qatar on Wednesday, a senior rebel leader said the NTC would seek to have $5 billion in frozen assets released to provide vital relief to its citizens.
+After talks with Arab and Western allies in Qatar on Wednesday, a senior rebel leader said the NTC would seek to have $5 billion (3 billion pounds) in frozen assets released to provide vital relief to its citizens.
 The amount is higher than a previously given estimate of $2.5 billion.

 (Reporting by Tulay Karadeniz; Writing by Jonathon Burch)